Naike-B/Console-Finances/README.md

 ## Description

 This page was created to display some financial data in the console.
-The data was calculated using JavaScript.
+The data was obtained using JavaScript.

 While working on this project, I learned about the basics of JavaScript.
-I learned how to use it to run calculations including adding up values contained in a series of arrays within an array, how to calculate an average comparing values and how to get the greatest increase and decrease between compared values.
+I learned how to use it to run calculations including adding up values contained in a series of arrays within an array and to calculate an average comparing values.
+I also learned how to get the greatest increase and decrease between compared values.

 ## Installation
 N/A